 Within an hour or two of Harry's birth, two consultants, one Paediatric and one Obstetric told us there would be an investigation called a Root Cause Analysis (RCA) to find out what had happened.
 The day after Harry died, November 10th, Sarah and Tom asked the consultant in charge of Harry's care at William Harvey Hospital, Dr Kwok Sean Mun, whether Harry's death would be reported to the coroner.
 They were told no, there was no requirement as the cause of death was known, HIE Grade 3 (Severe Brain damage).
-Subsequently, the Trust were asked several more times but they refused including in writing in the RCA and in a recorded meeting.
+Subsequently, the Trust were asked several more times but they refused including in writing again in the RCA and in a recorded meeting.

 We reported the whole of Harry's story as we knew it to the Care Quality Commission (CQC) and although we had acknowledgement emails there was nothing more at this stage and they didn't seem very interested.
 We also advised our MP Sir Roger Gale who was really helpful and supportive but wanted to let due process happen first, which was of course fair.